gaehlerm/SoftwareEngineering/README.md

 Copyright Marco Gähler, all rights reserved.

 This book is still work in progress.
 Feedback is highly welcome.
 Either as a merge request (I have to give you access rights) or directly by email, marco.gaehler@gmx.ch Many small MRs are prefered over one big MR. Feedback can be either about concrete improvements or just some general thoughts.
+As the book has not yet progressed very far, I'm happy about more general feedback.
+Tipos can be fixed later on.

 Oh yeah, and my English could be better... but that will be fixed later on.

+## Getting started

 If you prefer to have the book as a pdf, let me know.
 I can send it to you.
-Though the current setup of the project is quite neat when working with VS code with the "Markdown all in one" and the "Markdown PDF" extensions.
+Though the current setup of the project is quite neat when working with Visual Studio Code with the "Markdown all in one" and the "Markdown PDF" extensions.
 Open the readme.md file and select the outline on the left.
 This gives you an overview of all the chapters.

-This is a book about software engineering, similar to Clean Code by Robert Martin or the pragmatic programmer by Thomas & Hunt.
+This is a book about software engineering, similar to Clean Code by Robert Martin or The Pragmatic Programmer by Thomas & Hunt.
 So far it is only a rough draft, though it's making progress.
 The first few chapters feel already quite good, the second half of the book still needs some serious rework.

-Things to write:
+## Things to write

 -	If anyone is an expert on Copilot and has ideas how to integrate it into this book, let me know.
 -	What is architecture?
 Or leave this chapter away all together?
 Read book "Fundamentals of Software Architecture"?
 -	Domain driven design -> what is the idea behind entities, aggregates and value objects?